mlefkon/text-phash/readme.md

 TextPHash.computePHash(text, options)
 ```

 - Returns a hexadecimal number representing a binary string (`2 ^ WORD_HASH_BIT_SIZE` x `2 ^ HIT_VALUE_BITS`) bits long.
-Defaults to a 64 digit hexadecimal string.
+Using the default options, this will be a 64 digit hexadecimal string.

 ```javascript
 TextPHash.percentMatch(pHashA, pHashB)
 TextPHash.percentMatch(pHashA, pHashB, options)
 ```

+- If options are supplied, they must be the same as those used to create the hashes.
 - Returns a number between zero and 100.

 ## Default Options

-These are available on the static class object `TextPHash.DefaultOptions`:
+Available on the static class object `TextPHash.DefaultOptions`:

 - `NGRAM_WORDS`: default = 2